 Ayden, NC 28513

 By the time Vanessa and Yoni Mazuz opened their happy, pink-walled shop downtown in 2013, their ice cream already had a loyal following in Durham.
-In the two years prior, locals had learned to look for The Parlour’s little white school bus because it held the promise of Vanessa’s creations — luscious, inventive flavors like honey lavender, sweet corn, and salted butter caramel, and always a few vegan options.
+In the two years prior, locals had learned to look for The Parlour’s little white school bus because it held the promise of Vanessa’s creations — luscious, inventive flavors like honey lavender, Saigon cinnamon, and salted butter caramel, and always a few vegan options.